fronterahacks/cs-mentorship-program/mentor-guides/data-science-guide.md

 - Mock interview (technical + behavioral)
 - Assignments
   - SQL/Stats/ML practice
-  - Apply to three (or more) opportunities
+  - Apply to three or more opportunities

-## Copmleting Project & Interview Prep
+## Completing Project & Interview Prep
 - Start wrapping up the project (Optional)
   - Create a presentation slide
-  - What did they learn?
+  - Go over what material was learned over the mentorship program
-  - What could have been better?
+  - Get insight from mentee on what could be improved
-  - Did they get the assistance they needed?
+  - Ask if the mentee was assissted enough
   - Answer 1 ML case study question (e.g., how would you build a recommendation system for Netflix?)
 - Assignments!
   - Finish up the presentation slide (if working on a project)